VictorAndres20/readme-notes/React/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-# Nested Routes with template in React Router Dom v6.10
+# Nested Routes with template (using Outlet) in React Router Dom v6.10
 **Overview**
 App.js
 ```